phiweger/protocols/wet/extraction_dna_wo_column.md

 - incubate at 50°C over night in water bath
 - precipitation:
   - add 2 ml NaCl (5 M)
   // Why is salt added before spin?
+This is called ["salting out"](https://en.wikipedia.org/wiki/Salting_out), which means that proteins are precipitated [in presence of large salt concentration](https://en.wikipedia.org/wiki/Ammonium_sulfate_precipitation).
+If not performed in this order, a mucous plug forms, from which the DNA will not readily precipitate.
   - invert 10 times
   - spin(max, 10, 4)
   // removes crap